Huguley, Alabama

 Huguley (/ˈhjuːgəli/ HEW-goo-lee) is a census-designated place (CDP) and unincorporated community in Chambers County, Alabama, United States.
 At the 2020 census, the population was 2,470.

 Geography

-Huguley is located in southeastern Chambers County at 32°50'16.811" North, 85°13'59.300" West (32.838003, -85.233139).
+Huguley is located in southeastern Chambers County.
 It is bordered by the city of Lanett to the east and the city of Valley to the southeast.

 According to the U.S. Census Bureau, the CDP has a total area of 21.6 km2, all land.